 Background

-The state subsidy to the student unions is included in the state budget's expenditure area 16, appropriation item 2:67.
+The state grant to student unions is included in the state budget's expenditure area 16, appropriation item 2:67.
 It is paid to each higher education institution in the form of support for student influence.
 It is then the task of the higher education institutions to distribute the money to the student unions.

 Ahead of the 2021 budget year, the government (the Social Democrats and the Green Party, supported by the Liberals and the Center Party) decided to increase the state grant from SEK 34,8 million to SEK 60 million.
 Of this, five million SEK was for the extra work that the student unions contributed during the corona pandemic.
 During the years 2022 to 2024, the grant has remained constant at SEK 55 million, which corresponds to approximately SEK 170 per student.

-Threat of sharp reduction in 2026
+Threat of a sharp decline in 2026

 In the government's budget bill for 2024, the government also presented forecasts for 2025 and 2026.
 These forecasts show that the government expects to reduce the state grant to student unions from SEK 55 million to SEK 35 million from 2026.
 A reduction of SEK 20 million is barely noticeable in the state budget but has enormous consequences for student unions.